Today, Maserati announces the first step in its motorsport strategy and will make its debut in the ABB FIA Formula E World Championship in 2023.

-With motorsport in its genes and rooted in the spirit of pure competition, Maserati is the first Italian brand to compete in Formula E. The return to the track renews the racing spirit in Maserati’s DNA.
+As the first Italian brand to compete in Formula E, this return to the track renews the racing roots and competitive spirit ingrained in the Maserati DNA.

-Maserati’s commitment to electric mobility is powered by a lightning surge of new energy, now accelerating to run at top speed with Folgore, the full electric range.
-All new Maserati models will also be available in 100% electric solutions including Maserati Grecale, Maserati GranTurismo and GranCabrio and the Maserati MC20 super sportscar.
+Maserati’s commitment to electric mobility takes center stage with Folgore — the brand’s new approach to electrification.
+It will represent a lightning surge of energy for Maserati with new models available in 100% electric solutions including Maserati Grecale, Maserati GranTurismo and GranCabrio and the Maserati MC20 super sportscar.

-Maserati will debut on the grid from Season 9 with the new Gen3, the fastest, lightest, most powerful Formula E racing car ever.
-The Gen3 is the world’s most efficient racing car featuring a series of industry-leading design, production and technological innovations.
+Maserati will debut on the grid in Season 9 (2023) with the new Gen3, the fastest, lightest, most powerful and most efficient Formula E racing car ever.

-Since inception, Formula E’s dramatic racing on the streets of the world’s most iconic cities including New York, Monaco, Berlin, Mexico City, London and Rome has led to electric cars exported around the world today going further on every charge through increases in energy efficiency, enhancements in battery range and advances in powertrain development.
+Since its inception, Formula E has brought dramatic racing to the streets of New York, Monaco, Berlin, Mexico City, London and Rome.
+This has driven advances in energy efficiency, battery range and powertrain development

 Davide Grasso, Maserati CEO, commented: “We are very proud to be back where we belong as protagonists in the world of racing.
 We are powered by passion and innovative by nature.
 We have a long history of world-class excellence in competition and we are ready to drive performance in the future.”
 Grasso continued: “In the race for more performance, luxury, and innovation, Folgore is irresistible and it is the purest expression of Maserati.
 That’s why we decided to go back to racing in the FIA Formula E World Championship, meeting our customers in the city centers of the world, taking the Trident forward into the future”.